Cognitive Neuroscience of AddictionSemester Course

 DIS Stockholm Semester Faculty

 M.Sc. in Clinical Psychology (Stockholm University, 2015), B.A. in Philosophy (Stockholm University, 2013).
 Visiting student in Politics and Public Policy at New York University, and research internship at Corpus Christi College, Cambridge University.
 Founder of Poplar, a non-profit organisation dedicated to improving political civility in society.
-Also working as an organisational consultant, focusing on leadership development, stress resilience and well-being.
+Also working as an organisational consultant, focusing on leadership development, stress resilience, and wellbeing.
 With DIS since 2016.

 Psychology, Ebba Karlsson